emilymaitan/raytracer/README.md

 The gradlew script is auto-generated but very verbose, check its error messages!

 # Q&A

-**Some functions are implemented, but not used!
-Why?**
-I'm using this same project for Lab4b.
-I didn't clean up the debug functions, nor the already existing code for upcoming features (shadows, more Surface types, etc.).

 **Why JAVA?**
 Several reasons!
 Most importantly, JAVA is the language I have most experience with.